fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 What was frustrating about the report above was that I knew I was getting traffic from other sources, but those sources were not using UTM and thus were not included in the report.
 I created workarounds, but it was painful.
 The pain was relieved when I found a solution to the missing UTM tags.

-This article will provide a solution to that reporting challenge described above and allow you to create streamlined reports based on your website’s traffic source.
+This article will provide a solution to that reporting challenge described above and allow you to create streamlined reports based on your website’s traffic source by adding automatic UTM tracking.

 ## Solving the Missing UTM Tag Problem